 Delaware corporate law requires the affirmative vote of the holders of a majority of the outstanding shares of any class or series of common stock to approve, among other things, an adverse change in the powers, preferences or special rights of the shares of that class or series.
-American Tower s certificate of incorporation requires the affirmative vote of the holders of not less than $6\dot{\theta}/3\%$ of the American Tower Class A common stock to amend most of the provisions of American Tower s certificate of incorporation, including those relating to: (1) authorized capital stock and the rights of capital stock, (2) the board of directors, (3) limitation of director liability, (4) indemnification of directors, (5) amendments to the American Tower by-laws and (6) amendments to the American Tower certificate of incorporation.
+Article Tenth of American Tower s certificate of incorporation requires the approval of holders of 66/3% of the outstanding shares of American Tower common stock to amend provisions relating to: (1) authorized capital stock and the rights of capital stock (Article Fourth), (2) the board of directors (Article Fifth), (3) limitation of director liability (Article Sixth), (4) indemnification of directors (Article Seventh), (5) the ability of American Tower s board of directors or American Tower stockholders representing 66/3% of the outstanding shares to amend the American Tower by-laws (Article Eighth) and (6) amendments to the American Tower certificate of incorporation (Article Tenth).